unyt-org/datex-tractor/README.md

 > Check out [actions limits](https://docs.github.com/en/actions/reference/actions-limits) for more information on this topic.

 > [!IMPORTANT]
-> Unservered API requests just print out error states, and are not throwing errors - worst case is around 3 times as many printed error-messages before the workflow stops.
+> Unservered API requests just print out error states - they are not throwing errors.

 ## Labels
 ---